radiant-ai/TooManyGen/README.md

 - `toomanygen.command.reload` - use reload command

 ## Commands
-- `/toomanygen reload` - reload the config
+- `/toomanygen reload` - reload the config, not recommended to use in production